 How will we use your feedback?

-We will carefully assess all feedback we receive and take it into account when finalising the codes of practice.
+We carefully assessed all feedback we received and took it into account when finalising the codes of practice.

 When will the final codes of practice be published?

 The codes of practice are now available on our website.
 Guides, videos and other resources have been developed to assist with understanding of these codes.
 To access this information, click on our webpage on the Codes of practice.